 The interest rate assumption (also called the investment return or discount rate) is the most impactful assumption affecting the required State contribution amount.
 This assumption is used to value liabilities for funding purposes.
 The retirement systems use varying interest rate assumptions.
 Exhibit 1-2 shows the interest rate assumptions for each of the five State-funded retirement systems.
-As can be seen in the exhibit, the interest rate assumption for each system was unchanged for this year's actuarial valuation.
+As can be seen in the exhibit, the interest rate assumption was lowered by four of the five systems in this year's actuarial valuations.
 As it did in last year's report, Cheiron again recommended that the Boards annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly.
+All of the systems complied with this recommendation prior to conducting the 2016 actuarial valuations.